Lein Lab: Our most valuable asset - the people who work here

 M.S.
 Biological Sciences, Neuroscience, DePaul University

 In 2015, I received my B.S. majoring in biology and minoring in chemistry and calculus from Roosevelt University, where I first fell in love with doing research.
 Initially, I worked in glaucoma research with Dr. Kelly Wentz-Hunter assessing possible RNA responsible for alterations in the trabecular meshwork of the eye.
 I also conducted ecological restoration research in Tanzania, Africa, on the Amani Nature Reserve with Dr. Norbert Cordeiro measuring seed rain.
 Following graduation, I worked towards my M.S. in biological sciences with a focus in neuroscience under the watchful eye of Dr. Dorothy Kozlowski in Chicago.
 In this lab, I completed my thesis assessing sex differences in behavioral responses to repeat subconcussive injuries.
 Afterward, I had the opportunity to work for a pharmaceutical research company, Aptinyx, introducing and optimizing animal models of neurodegeneration for use with their compounds.
-I joined the lab of Pam Lein during the Summer of 2020.
-My current research directive is focused on the effect of PCBs on neurodevelopment and how modulation of the metabolism of PCBs may alter neurotoxic outcomes.
-I will be looking in vitro and in vivo to better elucidate the mechanism of PCBs involvement in cellular and behavioral outcomes following exposure.
+I joined the lab of Pam Lein during the Summer of 2020 and obtained my PhD in 2024.
+My current research revolves around how PCBs effect neurodevelopment and how modulating PCB metabolism may alter neurotoxic outcomes, with a focus on cellular and behavioral outcomes following exposure.

 When not in the lab I enjoy reading, spending time with my dog, going on trips, and cooking!